 Fish is rich in omega-3 fatty acid, a type of polyunsaturated fat, which may protect against AD.
 Another study in the same journal showed that those who ate fish once per week or more had 60 percent less risk of AD compared with those who rarely or never ate fish, says Dr. Morris, author of one of the studies.

 The studies suggest that eating a lot of unsaturated, unhydrogenated fats may be protective against AD, she says.
-In contrast, eating a lot of foods containing saturated or trans-unsaturated or hydrogenated fats may increase risk.
+In contrast, eating a lot of foods containing saturated or trans-unsaturated, or hydrogenated fats may increase risk.
 These foods include high-fat dairy, meats, and processed foods prepared with trans-oils that have been hydrogenated and are found in prepared desserts, crackers, cookies, and chips.

 A high-fat, high-calorie diet can lead to obesity and coronary heart disease, and may put people at higher risk of dementia later in life, agrees Eric B. Larson, M.D., M.P.H., director and senior investigator of The Center for Health Studies, in Seattle, Wash.
-“This is powerful motivation to follow a prudent diet,” he says.
+“This is a powerful motivation to follow a prudent diet,” he says.

 In addition to eating a low-fat diet, some studies show that antioxidants such as vitamins E and C and beta carotene may have a protective effect against the development of AD and help those who already have the disease, although current research tends to be controversial and inconclusive.